GoogleCloudPlatformTraining/cpo200-jenkins/README.md

 # cpo200-jenkins
-Contains configuration and scripts to set up a Jenkins CI server
+Used in the CPO200 course - Contains configuration and scripts to set up a Jenkins CI server